jundalisay/superb/content/en/research/sarkar/farming/section-1/vegetables.md

 - Whitish gourd (pashchimá pat́ol) which has a small, white fruit that does not taste very good.
 - Greenish gourd

 Wax gourd can be grown during any season.
-But its best planting period is between Aśádha and Mágha.
+But its best planting period is between Month 6.5 and 1.5 <!-- Aśádha and Mágha -->.

 It is good for many diseases and has some food value as well.